Founded in 2017, Priavoid GmbH is headquartered in Jülich, near Düsseldorf, Germany.

 Director of Quality Management and Regulatory Compliance

 Dr. Gunther Kauselmann studied Biology at the University of Hamburg and completed his PhD at the Center for Molecular Neuroscience Hamburg (ZMNH).
 In 1998 he joined the startup company Artemis Pharmaceuticals GmbH in Cologne, which was renamed Taconic Biosciences GmbH after being acquired by Taconic Biosciences Inc. in 2009.
 At Taconic Dr. Kauselmann held several management positions in scientific operations, quality management and regulatory compliance with increasing responsibility, before being appointed as Vice President of Operations to oversee the production process at the Cologne site.
 During his professional career he also graduated in Drug Regulatory Affairs and obtained his Master´s Certificate from the University of Bonn.
+He co-founded Priavoid in 2017 and is since then Director of QM and Regulatory Compliance.

 Head of Study Coordination (designated staff member)